fongandrew/hydeout/affiliations-and-initiatives.md

 sidebar_link: true
 ---

-ISBA aims to support a wide range of researcher communities and projects.
-Examples are listed below.
+ISBA affiliates with a range of researcher communities and working groups to support education, community-building, and research in biomolecular archaeology.

 [**Standards, Precautions, and Advances in Ancient Metagenomics (SPAAM) Community)**](https://spaam-community.github.io/about/): a community of researchers focusing on ancient metagenomics.
 SPAAM supports open science initiatives to find solutions to common challenges and obstacles in the field.
 SPAAM sponsors collaborative projects, summer schools, a Slack channel, and a yearly workshop.
 Find out more [here](https://spaam-community.github.io/projects/#minas-mixs-checklist).